doubleppereira/libertad/README.md

 > The famous connect function and the Provider there use the context.

-Once you remove them your application becomes free of the usage context.
+Once you remove them `@connect` and `<Provider>` from your application it becomes free of the usage context.

 ## About the library name
 The main motivation behind this project was to implement a context-free dependency injection solution for redux applications.

 For this reason I though that a name related with the word "freedom" would be cool.
-Since I'm Spanish I ended up naming it **"Libertad"**, which is the spanish for "freedom".
+Since I'm Spanish I ended up naming it **"Libertad"**, which is the Spanish word for "freedom".

 ## License